Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Computational details

 In the GF approach, the radial integrations become more complicated due to the aforementioned discontinuities of the electron Green's functions.
-The integrations over $x$ and $y$ in Eq.~(\eqref{pot_decomp_gf}) cannot be performed independently of the integrations over $r_1$ and $r_2$.
+The integrations over $x$ and $y$ in Eq.~(\ref{pot_decomp_gf}) cannot be performed independently of the integrations over $r_1$ and $r_2$.
 To evaluate the radial integrals, we employ a variation of the method described, e.g., in Ref.~\cite{sym12050800}.
-Namely, a hierarchy of the radial integration grids is prepared, with each subsequent grid being finer and "lying" inside the previous one.
+Namely, a hierarchy of the radial integration grids is prepared, with each subsequent grid becoming finer and ``lying'' inside the previous one.
 Then, all the radial integrations are arranged in the following order: $r_1$, $r_2$, $x$, and $y$.
 Therefore, the finest grid corresponds to the variable $y$.
 The accuracy of the GF approach is determined mainly by the accuracy of the radial integrations.

-The photon and electron propagators have a complicated analytical structure if considered as functions of the energy parameter $\omega$ in the complex plane.
+The photon and electron propagators have a complicated analytical structure as functions of the energy parameter $\omega$ in the complex plane.
 They are two-valued functions and are defined on the corresponding Riemann surfaces with two sheets (for each propagator).
-Fig.~\ref{fig:contour} shows the complex plane of the integration variable $\omega$, the branch points with the cuts starting from them, and the poles of the electron propagator corresponding to the bound states.
-In the expression for the SE correction (\ref{se_general_1999}), the integration contour goes along the real axis, but it can be bended to ``simplify'' the calculations.
-Because of the zero photon mass, the contour is squeezed between two infinitely close branching points.
-The introduction of a finite mass would allow to push them apart, which can be easily demonstrated in the Feynman gauge.
-Therefore, the contour is always obliged to pass through $\omega=0$.
+Fig.~\ref{fig:contour} shows the complex plane of the integration variable $\omega$, the branch points of both propagators with the cuts starting from them, and the poles of the electron propagator corresponding to the bound states.
+In the expression for the SE correction (\ref{se_general_1999}), the integration contour goes along the real axis, but it can be bended in the $\omega$ complex plane to ``simplify'' the calculations.
+Because of the zero photon mass, the contour is squeezed between two infinitely close branching points near zero.
+Introducing a finite mass would allow them to be pushed apart, which can be easily demonstrated in the Feynman gauge.
+Consequently, the contour must always pass through $\omega=0$.
 In principle, there is no other restrictions on the contour.
 Thus, it can be changed as needed, respecting the analytical structure of the integrand.